gmoledina/GMGridView/README.md

 *  Works on both the iPhone and iPad (best suited for iPad)
 *  Works on both portrait and landscape orientation
+*  Inherits from UIScrollView - you can override the UIScrollViewDelegate if you wish
 *  Reusable cells
 *  Edit mode to delete cells
 *  Gestures work great inside of the scrollView